-This procedure outlines how Railway Track Signals are used to warn Rail Traffic Crews.
+This Procedure outlines how Railway Track Signals are used to warn Rail Traffic Crews.

-Railway Track Signals consist of an orange plastic disc containing a chemical composition and are sealed.
-A metal clasp is attached and is used to Secure the Railway Track Signal to the Track.
+Railway Track Signals consist of an orange plastic disc containing a chemical composition and is sealed.
+A wire piece is attached and is used to Secure the Railway Track Signal to the Track.

-When the Rail Traffic Travels over the Railway Track Signal, a chemical reaction takes place due to the pressure and an explosion is created.
+When the Rail Traffic Travels over the Railway Track Signal a chemical reaction takes place due to the pressure and a loud noise is created.

-Railway Track Signals are used to protect workers, worksites and Obstructions on Track in the Network.
+Railway Track Signals are used to protect workers, worksites and obstructions on Track in the Network.

-The number of Railway Track Signal explosions together with associated signs indicate what Rail Traffic Crews must do.
+The number of Railway Track Signal explosions together with associated signs and flags indicates what Rail Traffic Crews must do.